How can you secure the server that hosts your business’s data?

 5. Maintain Scheduled Updates and Backups

 Also, always check for web application updates to prevent software vulnerabilities.
-Security and software updates are not to be taken lightly and should be run as soon as they are available, especially if known to be critical such as OS or control panel updates.
+Security and software updates are not to be taken lightly and should be run as soon as they are available, especially if known to be critical such as OS, control panel, or content management system updates.
 Nearly 60% of organizations that suffered a data breach in the past two years cite as the culprit a known vulnerability for which they had not yet patched.

 6. Restrict Access to Servers and Directories